+ment to be formed to commit itself to these policies of partnership.
 The international community has made clear that a new Palestinian Authority government must disavow terror and violence, recognize Israel's right to exist, and accept previous obligations and agreements between the parties.
 This was the position taken by the Quartet-the United States, European Union, Russia, and United Nations-in their statement of January 30.

 These requirements are based upon longstanding principle and are applicable to any Palestinian Government.
-But as Secretary Rice has said, Hamas, as the majority party in the new Palestinian Legislative Council, will now have to bear responsibility for the decisions it makes and face up to the consequences of those decisions, which will shape the international community's approach to issues involving the which will snape the international community's approach to issues involving the Palestinians and regional peacemaking efforts.
+But as Secretary Rice has said, Hamas, as the majority party in the new Palestinian Legislative Council, will now have to bear responsibility for the decisions it makes and face up to the consequences of those decisions, which will shape the international community's approach to issues involving the Palestinians and regional peacemaking efforts.

+Which will snape the international community's approach to issues involving the Palestinians and regional peacemaking efforts.
 We believe that it is critical that there be a Palestinian partner for peace, and we intend to maintain a dialog with President Abbas.
 Our assistance program for the Palestinians is currently subject to an interagency review.
 We will advise the Congress of the outcome of that review, and consult further on next steps upon the completion of that process.